 Our drone has the versatility to match and in most situations out perform traditional filming methods such as dollys, jibs and helicopters.

 It can fly at any height from a foot off the ground up to 400 feet – below what helicopters are permitted to.
-We are also able with special permissions to fly much closer to buildings and people than a helicopter.

 The cost savings compared with using a helicopter are also immense.